michaelmariaott/mrp.osc/README.md

 Max abstraction to send OSC to the MRP (Magnetic Resonator Piano).
 Values can be sent by sending a OSC message into the inlet.
-The mrp.osc object validates the osc path, but NOT the message arguments.
-The helpfile conatins a list of all viable paths and the arguments expected by the mrp.
+The mrp.osc object validates the OSC path, but NOT the message arguments.
+The helpfile contains a list of all viable paths and the arguments expected by the mrp.
+The mrp.osc object does monitor or limit the speed at which OSC messages are sent.

 Open the help-patcher for more information.